 Your social network postings primarily attract the person to your executive board (EB) and executive vice president (EVP).
 They start following your presence on many outlets and subscribe to your blog too.
-As they are passive jobseekers, this might be the level of interaction for some time, but then one they can get really curious to check you out on review sites like Glassdoor and LinkedIn to know what people say about you.
+Since they are passive jobseekers, this might be the level of interaction for some time, but then once they can get really curious to check you out on review sites like Glassdoor and LinkedIn to know what people say about you.

 Each of these phases is a context where you and your recruitment marketing team have the capacity to affect the applicant’s experience, and in turn, their experience offers you information regarding the things that you are doing good and the areas where you need improvement.

 There’s too much information assorted into each context, some of which you can find very easily by asking the applicants what they thought of their experience.
 The rest is discernible with some innovative planning and utilization of suitable metrics.
 Some of the major areas to take into consideration when delving deep into how your candidate’s experiences can be helpful in fine-tuning your recruitment efforts are wait times, the reality that people trust other people as compared to companies, and the reality that recruitment marketing is a long game.
 Each of these concepts offers more room for progress and methods to modify your campaigns to better influence the candidate experience.

 Nobody Likes to Wait

 Still, in the world of recruiting, waits are unavoidable.
 Be it the candidate who is waiting to hear back regarding an interview, or a recruiter who is waiting to hear back from a hiring manager regarding any number of things, there will be waiting.
 What can be done to make sure that the applicant doesn’t get fed up with all this waiting?
 The first thing you can do is to stay in contact with them continuously.